 Each year, the agency receives and responds to thousands of requests from teachers, students, civic organizations, businesses and others for brochures, fact sheets, information and speakers on environmental topics.

 In addition to the agency's library, the MPCA's Public Information Office keeps copies of dozens of different publications from a variety of organizations on topics of common interest to Minnesotans, such as global climate change, fishing advisories and waste reduction.

 The MPCA also provides a number of information and educational services to the public and the news media, locally and state-wide, on current environmental issues and strategies of interest to the public.

 The 1990 Minnesota Toxic Pollution Prevention Act established a state policy encouraging pollution prevention — eliminating or reducing hazardous and toxic pollutants at the source.
 The MPCA is currently evaluating ways to integrate pollution prevention into the existing system of environmental regulations.
-For instance, when a violation penalty is issued by the agency, the required remedy will often include one or more Supplemental Environmental Projects involving pollution prevention.
+For instance, when a penalty is issued by the agency it may include one or more Supplemental Environmental Projects involving pollution prevention.

 Among its other efforts, the MPCA makes it a priority to provide technical assistance and education to help businesses that produce hazardous wastes find ways to reduce or recycle those wastes, to encourage citizens to buy products with less packaging, and to find ways for wastewater treatment plants to reduce problems caused by heavy rains.

 For more information about this topic, visit the MPCA's pollution prevention page.